roomno308/roomno308.github.io/RandomRamblings/Probability/ch1.md

 3. Consistency:

-    a) Different ways of reasoning for a conclusion must result in same result.
+    a) Different ways of reasoning for a conclusion must result in same the output.

     b) The robot always takes into account all of the evidence it has relevant to a question.
 It is not biased and nonideological.